spectrocloud/librarium/content/docs/13-vertex/02-migrate-cluster-to-enterprise-mode.md

 # Migrate Cluster

-Follow these steps to migrate the single-node cluster you deployed using Quick-Start mode to a three-node cluster for your production environment.
+Follow these steps to migrate the single-node cluster you deployed using Quick-Start mode to a three-node cluster for High Availability (HA) in your production environment.

 <br />